getodk/central-backend/docs/api.md

 **Changed**:

+* Unpublished Forms (Forms that only have a Draft and have never been published) will now appear with full details in `GET /projects/…/forms`.
+Previously, values like `name` would be `null` for these Forms.
+You can still identify unpublished Forms as they will have a `publishedAt` value of `null`.
 * Date and Boolean OData types are now given as date and boolean rather than text.
 * Broke Forms and Submissions section apart into two below.
 This may break some links.